Programming & Data Processing

 **Scalability**

 Speed.
-Manually adding text around hundreds of items takes time.
-This tool processes any list instantly, regardless of length.
+Adding text around hundreds of items by hand takes forever.
+This tool handles any list length instantly.

 No installation.
-You do not need to install a text editor plugin, write a script, or open a terminal.
-The tool on wtools.com runs directly in your browser.
+You don't need a text editor plugin, a custom script, or a terminal session.
+The tool on wtools.com runs right in your browser.

 Privacy.
-All processing happens client-side.
-Your data never leaves your device, which matters when working with email addresses, API keys, or internal identifiers.
+Processing happens entirely on your device.
+Your data never leaves the browser, which matters when you're working with email addresses, API keys, or internal identifiers.

 Flexibility.
-The left text, right text, and delimiter fields accept any string, so you can construct virtually any output format — SQL, HTML, JSON, XML, CSV, Markdown, or custom templates.
+The left text, right text, and delimiter fields accept any string.
+You can build pretty much any output format — SQL, HTML, JSON, XML, CSV, Markdown, or something custom.

 • Database administration: Format lists of IDs or values for SQL queries, INSERT statements, or UPDATE commands.